Pre-Law at Virginia Tech

 Top

+It depends.
+Only you can know whether you will be ready to attend law school right after completing your undergraduate studies.
 Delaying the decision to go to law school can give you time to make sure that a legal path is right for you and can also allow you to save money for the expenses of attending law school.
 Also, some people need a break after finishing their undergraduate studies.
 Alternatively, going to law school right away can maintain the momentum from your undergraduate studies, and if you know you want to practice law, then you may as well get started.
 Among other things, there may be significant opportunity costs associated with delaying.

 Top